Nova Scotia Auto Insurance Requirements

 Nova Scotia Car Insurance Facts

-The insurance companies in Nova Scotia use a variety factors to calculate car insurance premiums.
+The insurance companies in Nova Scotia use a variety of factors to calculate car insurance premiums.
 The following list has the factors used to set premiums.

 - Vehicle value